DeepLeek-quant/scythe-quant/README.md

 ## configuration

-Before using QuantDev, you'll need to set up your configuration files in a `config` directory.
+One last thing, you'll need to set up your configuration files in a `config` directory.
 The module supports custom configuration paths:

 ```python
 import quantdev